kintohub/kintohub-docs/docs/catalogs/influx.md

 ## Deployment

-- This takes around 3 minutes to deploy
+- This takes about 3 minutes to deploy
-- **You can deploy this catalog with default environment variables*
+- **You can deploy Influx with default environment variables*

 ## FAQ

-**Q: Why cannot connect to influxdb?**
+**Q: How to connect to influx?**
 A: Copy the connection string by clicking `Connect` button.
 Only blocks that are deployed in the same environment can connect to the catalog.

 ## Environment Variables